kistamentorspace/info/pcb/eagle_workshop.md

 ## How to design the board:

-  1. Schematic Capture - that's your devices design
+  1. Schematic capture - actual circuit design.
-  2. Board Layout
+  2. Board Layout – dimensioning and routing of the circuit.
-  3. Computer Aided Manufacturing (CAM-Tool)
+  3. Computer Aided Manufacturing (CAM-Tool).
-  4. Manufactoring Tool
+  4. Manufactoring Tool.

 ## Using eagle

-Most impartant are the top 4, info, eye, layers, and mark
+Most important are the top 4, info, eye, layers, and mark.

 Group is also important to move or delete large blocks of things